-The on-market share buyback programme, which has repurchased 7 million shares at a value of \$14.5 million, has not been renewed
+The current on-market share buyback programme, which has repurchased 7 million shares at a value of \$14.5 million, will not be renewed following this results announcement.

 The Board announced a half year dividend of 8.5 cents per share (unimputed) and its intention to maintain the full year dividend at FY2015 levels.
-The half year dividend will be paid on 30 June 2016 to shareholders on the register on Friday 10 June 2016.
+The half year dividend will be paid on 30 June 2016 to shareholders on the register on Friday 10th June 2016.